chalk-ai/examples/13_airflow/README.md

 ## Isolated Python Environment

 To isolate the chalkpy dependency from your python environment, you can use airflow's `@task.virtualenv` decorator.
-Note, this is slightly slower since a python virtual environment is created for the task.
+Note, this is slightly slower since a python virtual environment is created for the task, but it might be a useful approach if you want to avoid conflicts with other python dependencies.

 ```python
 from airflow.decorators import task